freekh/deputy/README.rst

 =======
 Here are a couple commands to help you see how things works:
 1) See all possible mutations of a dependency based on your resolver: `echo "commons-cli:commons-cli:1.0\ncommons-lang:commons-lang:2.0"  | deputy --ivy-settings=ivy-settings.xml coords-artifacts > deputy.artifacts`
-2) Try to resolve and add status code to lines: `cat deputy.artifacts | deputy artifacts-check > deputy.artifacts.checked`
+2) Resolve the artifacts and to see the jars:  `cat deputy.artifacts | deputy artifacts-resolve > deputy.artifacts.checked`
 3) See links to all the jars that could be resolved: `cat deputy.artifacts.checked | grep jar | deputy artifacts-results`

 COOKBOOK RECIPES